Carlock1609/PDXCodeGuild/Django/Labs/Polls/notes.md

 Note that once we’ve done this in all these views, we no longer need to import loader and HttpResponse (you’ll want to keep HttpResponse if you still have the stub methods for detail, results, and vote).

 The render() function takes the request object as its first argument, a template name as its second argument and a dictionary as its optional third argument.
 It returns an HttpResponse object of the given template rendered with the given context.

+After incrementing the choice count, the code returns an HttpResponseRedirect rather than a normal HttpResponse.
+HttpResponseRedirect takes a single argument: the URL to which the user will be redirected (see the following point for how we construct the URL in this case).

+As the Python comment above points out, you should always return an HttpResponseRedirect after successfully dealing with POST data.
+This tip isn’t specific to Django; it’s good Web development practice in general.

+That’s what django.contrib.staticfiles is for: it collects static files from each of your applications (and any other places you specify) into a single location that can easily be served in production.

+Static file namespacing

+Just like templates, we might be able to get away with putting our static files directly in polls/static (rather than creating another polls subdirectory), but it would actually be a bad idea.
+Django will choose the first static file it finds whose name matches, and if you had a static file with the same name in a different application, Django would be unable to distinguish between them.
+We need to be able to point Django at the right one, and the best way to ensure this is by namespacing them.
+That is, by putting those static files inside another directory named for the application itself.

+As long as your tests are sensibly arranged, they won’t become unmanageable.
+Good rules-of-thumb include having:

+    a separate TestClass for each model or view a separate test method for each set of conditions you want to test test method names that describe their function